 Q. What advice do you have for a customer looking to hire a provider like you?

 A. The best advice I can give is to really look at a potential company's media portfolio.
 Make sure that the work they produce is already similar to what your vision may be for the quality of product you are looking to have made.
-A video company that primarily makes commercials might not have the right vision to produce a music video, and vise versa.

 Q. What important information should buyers have thought through before seeking you out?